zq920320/codenvy/docs/README.md

 #### Software
 * Docker 11.1+
-* Docker Compose 1.8+.
-* Bash

-The Codenvy CLI manages the Codenvy Docker images and supporting utilities that must be downloaded.
+The Codenvy CLI - a Docker image - manages the other Docker images and supporting utilities that Codenvy uses during its configuration or operations phases.
 The CLI also provides utilities for downloading an offline bundle to run Codenvy while disconnected from the network.

-Docker for Mac and Windows have compose pre-installed.
-See: [Install Docker Compose on Linux](https://docs.docker.com/compose/install/).
-The Docker Toolbox for Windows installs [Git Bash for Windows](https://git-for-windows.github.io/), which is needed to run the CLI, a cross-platform set of bash scripts.

 Given the nature of the development and release cycle it is important that you have the latest version of docker installed because any issue that you encounter might have already been fixed with a newer docker release.